Naturopathic Physician and Acupuncturist focusing on nutrition and digestion, hormonal balance, mental health.Clinic Director for Whole Life Medicine.

 Dr. Marti offers primary care services with a focus on women’s health and mental health, including anxiety, depression and challenging relationships with food and body image.

-Her acupuncture services are geared towards addressing fertility and hormone-related conditions, headaches and pain management, and improving energy and focus.
+Her acupuncture services are geared towards addressing headaches and pain management, pelvic pain and hormone-related conditions, and improving energy and focus.

 As an experienced practitioner of integrative medicine, she blends the best of conventional and natural medicine to care for her patients.